HarryPaniccc/DnD/Session Notes/Vanguard/Vanguard Campaign Journal.md

 - Kanan owes a favour to [[Odessa]]
 - What happened to the [[Mistborn Inquisitor Analogue]]
 - Isilme is following up on the orc attacks on [[Vasspryg]]
+- [[Prince Boryg the Brash]] offers to give Kanan [[+2 Dragon Scale Leather Armor|+2 Red Dragon Leather Armor]] in trade for his adult green dragon scales.
+600gp is required to fit it to him.

 ## Threads to Introduce